 Academy says Will Smith refused to leave Oscars ceremony after slap

-Will Smith was asked to leave Sunday night's Oscar ceremony after slapping Chris Rock but refused to do so, the Academy of Motion Pictures Arts and Sciences
+Will Smith was asked to leave Sunday night's Oscars ceremony after slapping Chris Rock but refused to do so, the Academy of Motion Picture Arts and Sciences said.

 More in www.nbcnews.com